kmatheussen/fedex3/README.md

 ...

-  "Test by annotation the 'TestObject' object" in {
+  "Test by annotation the 'ObjectToTestWith' object" in {
-     TestByAnnotation.testObject(TestObject)
+     TestByAnnotation.TestObject(ObjectToTestWith)
   }
 ```